SriAchary/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_IRM.md

-# Learning Path 4 - Lab 4 - Exercise 2 - Validate Information Rights Management
+# Lab 4 - Exercise 2 - Validate Information Rights Management

 In this exercise, you will learn how to validate Information Rights Management for both Exchange Online and SharePoint Online.